bpmct/coder-templates/matlab/README.md

 This example bundles Dockerfiles with the Coder template, allowing the Docker host to build images itself instead of relying on an external registry.

-> **Warning**:
-> This example is partially working.
-You will need to manually navigate to `http://your-coder-url/@username/workspace/apps/Matlab/index.html` to avoid an improper redirect.
-This issue is tracked in [coder/coder#2587](https://github.com/coder/coder/issues/2587)

-For large use cases, we recommend building images using CI/CD pipelines and registries instead of at workspace runtime.
-However, this example is practical for tinkering and iterating on Dockerfiles.

 ## Requirements

 Docker running on the Coder server.